top of page

 How we help

-Our Snehadhar women's shelter at our Rehab Center and our GKN Center, a few kilometres away, provide short-term dormitory accommodation and food for our beneficiaries once they reach 18.
+Our aftercare group homes provide a bridge to living in dependently once they reach 18.
 We continue to support them as they continue their education, vocational training or are employed by our organisation or local employers.
-Live in staff provide support and pastoral support as the youngsters learn how to become independent adults.
+Live in independent living mentors provide guidance and support as the youngsters learn how to become independent adults.

 Who we help

 We aim to provide an environment and 'safety net' to enable all of our former Rehabilitation Center beneficiaries to achieve independence once they reach 18.